 You’ve probably heard a familiar complaint about solar from renewable energy skeptics: it only works when the sun is shining.
 That hasn’t stopped it from replacing lots of dirty fossil fuel generation and saving homeowners money on their electricity bills, but the ability to store solar power for use anytime is still a potential game-changer.
 It could help grid operators manage solar resources more easily, reduce demand during early evening peak hours, and potentially even allow consumers to disconnect from the grid altogether and rely on their own solar power all day and night!

-There are almost as many ways to store electricity as there are ways to generate it, but the technology of choice for home energy storage is lithium-ion batteries — the same kind that power cell phones and laptops.
+There are almost as many ways to store electricity as there are ways to generate it, but the technology of choice for home clean energy storage is lithium-ion batteries — the same kind that power cell phones and laptops.
 These battery cells are assembled into systems that can perform a range of functions depending on their size and design.
 Entry-level units may store just enough energy to help avoid peak demand charges and/or save solar power for use when electricity is most expensive.
 Larger and more robust battery systems may have “islanding” capability — the ability to function as a stand-alone system without a grid connection — and sufficient storage to meet all of your energy needs in case of an emergency.

-With the costs of batteries falling almost as fast as the costs of solar panels, a growing number of companies are beginning to offer home storage systems designed for use in combination with residential solar generation.
+With the costs of batteries falling almost as fast as the costs of solar panels, a growing number of companies are beginning to offer clean energy home storage systems designed for use in combination with residential solar generation.
 This year has already seen a number of new products introduced for this market in the U.S., with leading companies including Sonnen and Tesla.
 Speaking of Tesla…